Drogheda: Music

 Drogheda is home to two brass bands: Drogheda Brass Band and Lourdes Brass Band.
-The town is known nationally for its choral tradition which goes back many years.

-Drogheda hosted the international summer Samba festival in which Samba bands from around the world came to the town for three days of drumming and parades.
+In 2014, the town hosted the international summer Samba festival in which samba bands from around the world came to the town for three days of drumming and parades.

 The composer and member of Aosdána, Michael Holohan, has lived in Drogheda since 1983.
 His compositions have been performed and broadcast both at home and internationally.
 Career highlights in Drogheda include Cromwell 1994, 'Drogheda 800' (RTECO, Lourdes Church); The Mass of Fire 1995, 'Augustinian 700' (RTÉ TV live broadcast); No Sanctuary 1997 with Nobel Laureate and poet Seamus Heaney (Augustinian Church); Remembrance Sunday Service and Drogheda Unification 600 (RTE TV live broadcast, St Peter's Church of Ireland) and two major concerts with The Boyne Valley Chamber Orchestra at Fleadh Cheoil na hÉireann in 2018 and 2019.

-Drogheda regularly hosts “Music at the Gate”, a community-run event led by uilleann piper Darragh Ó Heiligh, next to Saint Laurence’s Gate in the centre of Drogheda.
-Other notable musicians from Drogheda include SJ McCardle, Drill Rappers A92, Seán Mathews and The Voice Squad.
+Drogheda regularly hosts "Music at the Gate", a community-run event led by uilleann piper Darragh Ó Heiligh, next to Saint Laurence's Gate in the centre of Drogheda.

+Drogheda Arts Festival, a mix of music, live performance and street entertainment, is held over the May Bank Holiday weekend.

 Visual arts

-October 2006 saw the opening of The Highlanes Gallery, the town's first dedicated municipal art gallery.
-Its location is the former Franciscan Church and Friary on St. Laurence Street.
-The gallery houses Drogheda's important municipal art collection, which dates from the 17th century.
-Drogheda's most famous visual artist was the abstract expressionist painter Nano Reid (1900–1981).
+October 2006 saw the opening of the Highlanes Gallery, the town's first dedicated municipal art gallery.
+It is located in the former Franciscan Church and Friary on St. Laurence Street.
+The gallery houses Drogheda's municipal art collection, which dates from the 17th century.